Seth Perler

 Who UGYG is NOT for?

 To be clear, UGYG may not help you at all.
-I’ve had the benefit of working with complicated students for 20+ years, I work with students for a semester at a time and have learned to address the nuances that get results.
+I’ve had the benefit of working with complicated students for 24+ years and have learned to address the nuances that get results.

-• Magic bullets – This program isn’t for you if you’re looking for cheap, quick and easy.
+• Magic bullets – This isn’t cheap, quick and easy.
 There are no magic bullets.
-Change takes time, effort, a proven approach and action.
+Change takes time, effort, a proven method and action.

 • Investment – Your results will vary depending on your investment of time, persistence, study and application.